HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 The state of web capabilities in 2020 is healthy, as new, powerful APIs regularly ship with new releases of Chromium-based browsers.
 Some interfaces like the Content Indexing API or Idle Detection API help to add finishing touches to certain web applications.
 Other APIs, such as the File System Access and Async Clipboard API, allow a whole new application category, namely productivity apps, to finally fully make the shift to the web.
 Some APIs such as Async Clipboard and Web Share API have already made their way into other, non-Chromium browsers.
 Safari even was the first mobile browser to implement the Web Share API.

-{# TODO(author): PTAL at the last sentence, rephrased for clarity.
-It's your closing statement so I want to make sure I'm not changing your meaning. #}
 Through its [rigorous process](https://developers.google.com/web/updates/capabilities#process), the Fugu team ensures that access to these features takes place in a secure and privacy-friendly manner.
 Additionally, the Fugu team actively solicits the [feedback](mailto:fugu-dev@chromium.org) from other browser vendors and web developers.
 While the usage of most of these new APIs is comparatively low, some APIs presented in this chapter show an exponential or even hockey stick-like growth, such as the Badging or Content Indexing API.
 The state of web capabilities in 2021 will depend on the web developers themselves.
 The author encourages the community to build great web applications, make use of the powerful APIs in a backwards-compatible manner, and help make the web a more capable platform.